-Time: Second and fourth Monday of the month (Sept-Dec and Feb-May), 1:00-3:00 p.m. (fourth Monday "as-needed meetings for workgroups)
+Time: Second and fourth Monday of the month (Sept-Dec and Feb-May), 1:00-3:00 p.m.

-Charge: The Districtwide Diversity, Equity, and Inclusion Committee's charge is to support and advance the Napa Valley Community College District's commitment to diversity, equity, inclusion, access, anti-racism, and social justice through monitoring and communicating best practices to support inclusive excellence and equity in all of the college's operations; consultation and development of recommendations regarding institutional policies, procedures, strategic plans to ensure alignment with district priorities related to DEI; and the development and implementation of educational and cultural programming to support an inclusive and welcoming climate for all members of the college community.
+Charge: The District Diversity, Equity, and Inclusion Committee's charge is to support and advance the Napa Valley Community College District's commitment to diversity, equity, inclusion, access, anti-racism, and social justice through monitoring and communicating best practices to support inclusive excellence and equity in all of the college's operations; consultation and development of recommendations regarding institutional policies, procedures, strategic plans to ensure alignment with district priorities related to DEI; and the development and implementation of educational and cultural programming to support an inclusive and welcoming climate for all members of the college community.

-The full charge of the Districtwide Diversity, Equity, and Inclusion Committee can be found on the DEI Committee website.
+The full charge of the District Diversity, Equity, and Inclusion Committee can be found on the DEI Committee website.